iquelli/TupleSpaces-SD/README.md

 The overall system is made up of several modules.
 The different types of servers are located in _ServerX_ (where X denotes stage 1, 2 or 3).
 The clients is in _Client_.
 The definition of messages and services is in _Contract_.
-The future naming server is in _NamingServer_.
+The future name server is in _NameServer_.

 See the [Project Statement](https://github.com/tecnico-distsys/TupleSpaces) for a complete domain and system description.